Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 Step 1 - Login to Oracle Container Registry

-Before running the command, make sure you have an Oracle (SSO) account and that you have accepted the repository terms in Oracle Container Registry (OCR).
-Without this, the docker pull will fail.
+Before running the command, make sure you have an Oracle SSO account and that you have accepted the repository terms in Oracle Container Registry.

 docker login container-registry.oracle.com